-Rai Henniger, senior vice president for the Colorado Springs Sky Sox baseball team, and fan t-shirt shots into the crowd, was going through his regular routine and setting up for game day May 12, 2007, when something went very, very wrong.
+Rai Henniger, senior vice president for the Colorado Springs Sky Sox baseball team, and fan favorite team enthusiast who is just as well known for his fireworks displays, dance moves with the mascot, and fearless t-shirt shots into the crowd, was going through his regular routine and setting up for game day May 12, 2007, when something went very, very wrong.

-Despite being known for his cautiousness, a firework malfunctioned and a 21/2-inch spherical titanium shell shattered Henniger's face.
+Despite being known for his cautiousness, a firework malfunctioned and a 21⁄2-inch spherical titanium shell shattered Henniger's face.